-- id A unique IDentifier - entity_guid The entity this is attached to - name The name string - value The value string - value_type The value class, either text or an integer - owner_guid The owner GUID of the owner who set this annotation - access_id An Access controls on this annotation - time_created Unix timestamp of when the annotation is created. - enabled If this is 'yes' an item is accessible, if 'no' the item has been disabled
+- id A unique IDentifier - entity_guid The entity this is attached to - name The name string - value The value string - value type The value class, either text or an integer - owner_guid The owner GUID of the owner who set this annotation - access_id An Access controls on this annotation - time_created Unix timestamp of when the annotation is created. - enabled If this is "yes" an item is accessible, if "no" the item has been disabled guid one: El identificador de la entidad sujeto.

-Table: relationships
+Tabla: relationships